Shubham-Dandekar/expedia.com-clone/README.md

 expedia.com is an E-commerce website that deals with travel packages.
 A variety of services are available through the website, including airline tickets, hotel reservations, car rentals, cruises, and vacation packages.
-This was a group project completed in four days by 5 team members along with me assigned by Masai School during its unit-3 curriculum.
+This was a collabrative project completed in four days by 5 team members along with me assigned by Masai School during its unit-3 curriculum.

 # Team members: